Nightclub: Early history

 In the United States, New York increasingly became the national capital for tourism and entertainment.
 Grand hotels were built for upscale visitors.
 New York's theater district gradually moved northward during this half century, from The Bowery up Broadway through Union Square and Madison Square, settling around Times Square at the end of the 19th century.
 Stars such as Edwin Booth and Lillian Russell were among the early Broadway performers.
 Prostitutes served a wide variety of clientele, from sailors on leave to playboys.

 The first nightclubs appeared in New York City in the 1840s and 1850s, including McGlory's, and the Haymarket.
 They enjoyed a national reputation for vaudeville, live music, and dance.
 They tolerated unlicensed liquor, commercial sex, and gambling cards, chiefly Faro.
 Practically all gambling was illegal in the city (except upscale horseracing tracks), and regular payoffs to political and police leadership was necessary.
 Prices were high and they were patronized by an upscale audience.
 Timothy Gilfoyle called them "the first nightclubs".
-By contrast, Owney Geoghegan ran the toughest nightclub in New York, 1880–83.
-It catered to a downscale clientele and besides the usual illegal liquor, gambling, and prostitution, it featured nightly fistfights, and occasional shootings, stabbings, and police raids.
+By contrast, Owney Geoghegan ran the toughest nightclub in New York from 1880 to 1883.
+It catered to a downscale clientele and besides the usual illegal liquor, gambling, and prostitution, it featured nightly fistfights and occasional shootings, stabbings, and police raids.
 Webster Hall is credited as the first modern nightclub, being built in 1886 and starting off as a "social hall", originally functioning as a home for dance and political activism events.
 Reisenweber's Cafe is credited for introducing jazz and cabaret to New Yorkers.

-Jukebox and Prohibition
+Jukebox and prohibition

 The jukebox (a coin-operated record-player) was invented by the Pacific Phonograph Company in 1889 by its managers Louis Glass and his partner William S. Arnold.
 The first was installed at the Palais Royale Saloon, San Francisco on November 23, 1889, becoming an overnight sensation.

 The advent of the jukebox fueled the Prohibition-era boom in underground illegal speakeasy bars, which needed music but could not afford a live band and needed precious space for paying customers.
 Webster Hall stayed open, with rumors circulating of Al Capone's involvement and police bribery.

 From about 1900 to 1920, working class Americans would gather at honky tonks or juke joints to dance to music played on a piano or a jukebox.
 With the repeal of Prohibition in February 1933, nightclubs were revived, such as New York's 21 Club, Copacabana, El Morocco, and the Stork Club.
 These nightclubs featured big bands.

 During America's Prohibition, new speakeasies and nightclubs appeared on a weekly basis.
-Texas Guinan opened and ran many, and had many padlocked by the cops.
+Texas Guinan opened and ran many, and had many padlocked by the police.
 Harlem had its own clubs including the Cotton Club.
 Midtown New York had a string of nightclubs, many named after bandleaders such as Paul Whiteman, Vincent Lopez, and Roger Wolfe Kahn who opened Le Perroquet de Paris at a cost of $250,000.
 It was billed as America's most beautiful and sophisticated nightclub and featured the young Kahn and his band most evenings.